manankshastri/CarND-Behavioral-Cloning/README.md

 * Use the model to drive the vehicle autonomously around the first track in the simulator.
 The vehicle should remain on the road for an entire loop around the track.

 ## Details About Files

+### `model.py`

+This is the script used to create and train the model.

+#### Pipeline:
+- Create dataset by extracting image data and steering angles from csv file.
+- Use _generators_ for memory efficiency.
+- Split the dataset into training and validation.
+- Built a convolutional neural network.
+- Save the model (any method can be used: either **model.save(model.h5)** or using **checkpoints**).

 ### `drive.py`